bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js130">130.
 Basic Sudoku Solver</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-This program solves a basic 9x9 Sudoku puzzle using a backtracking algorithm.
-The solver fills in the empty cells of the Sudoku grid by recursively trying numbers until a solution is found.
+<p>This program solves a basic 9x9 Sudoku puzzle using a backtracking algorithm.
+The
+solver fills in the empty cells of the Sudoku grid by recursively trying numbers until a solution is found.</p>
 <pre>
 // Function to check if a number can be placed in a particular cell function isSafe(board, row, col, num) {